-Employees are encouraged to use available resources to perform duties, but are encouraged to think of new resources that would result in long-term savings, cost efficiencies, and enhanced performance.
+Budget authorizations and actual expenditures are reviewed and compared between fiscal years.
+Budget forecasts are also reviewed bi-monthly to determine cash flow and needs.
+Employees are encouraged to use available resources to perform duties, but also to think of new resources that would result in long-term savings, cost efficiencies, and enhanced performance.
 Resource purchases and acquisitions are submitted through supervisors, directors, and receive approval from the Administrator and purchasing supervisor to ensure projected budget expenditures are not exceeded.
 The Department strives to maintain the same level of consumer refunds and business savings, despite budget constraints and limited resources.